5G-MAG/Getting-Started/pages/5g-core-network-components/index.md

 # Implementing 5G Core Network components
 These are a series of implementations that may be used in combination with other systems.
 <iframe width="100%" height="440" src="https://drive.google.com/file/d/1-TPp-cVL8xW5WD8n8dJ2JyDPIfbbygli/preview"></iframe>

 ***

 ## 📑 Specifications and relevant references
-* High-level architectures can be found [here](https://www.5g-mag.com/repositories#5gcore)
+* We are working on it...

 ***

 ## 🚧 On-going projects
 ### 5GMS: Network Assistance and Dynamic Policies features
 Addition of Network Assistance and Dynamic Policies features to the 5GMS components, including integration with the BSF and PCF via new, reusable service consumer libraries.
 * [Kanban board](https://github.com/orgs/5G-MAG/projects/11)

 ***

 ## ▶️ Using the tools
 Check the [TUTORIALS & DEVELOPER XCHANGES](https://www.5g-mag.com/tutorials) and check the wikis below for more information
-* Developers are working on it... stay tuned for news.
+* We are working on it...

 ***

 ## ⭐ Related repositories